amazon-science/ccsum/README.md

 ```
 The final dataset will be stored in `./data/ccsum_aligned`

+Note that a subset of the articles are being removed from CCNews due to licensing issues.

-Please reach out to us if you encounter any issues with downloading the dataset.
+Please reach out to us if you encounter issues with downloading the dataset.

 ## Security